scenarioo/scenarioo/docs/contribute/demo-server-setup/OVH-Server-Setup.md

 cd ~/.ssh
 vi  authorized_keys2
 ```
-add public key to the end of the file and save it.
+add the public key to the end of the file and save it.

 Test that login with the public key works by opening another OpenSSH session where you use the private key as authorization.